mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/air-gapped/delete/index.md

 enterprise: false
 ---

-Use this procedure only when yoku no longer need your cluster, or the bootstrap cluster.
+Use this procedure only when you no longer need your cluster, or the bootstrap cluster.

 ## Delete the Kubernetes cluster